Nevada DOT Solicitation for Research Proposals for Federal Fiscal Year 2015, Quarters 1 and 2

 Carson City, NV 89712

-If you are interested in submitting a research proposal for one of the problem statements listed above and have questions or just want to know more about NDOT research program, please feel free to contact NDOT Research as below:
+If you are interested in submitting a research proposal for one of the problem statements listed above and have questions or just want to know more about NDOT research program, please do not hesitate to contact NDOT Research: Ken Chambers Phone: (775) 888–7220; Email: email@example.com.

-Thank you in advance for your interest in participating in NDOT’s research program and please do not hesitate to forward this solicitation to others who may be interested in the above research topics.
+Thank you in advance for your interest in participating in NDOT’s research program and please do not hesitate to forward this solicitation to others that may be interested in the above research topics.

 Yearly proposals are selected, reviewed and prioritized.
 When these projects conclude, a research report is generated describing the scope of the project, outcome(s), and recommendation(s).
 Research reports can be found here.